Investment update at 30 September 2019

 We have now received a firm offer of £399,000 for the house, compared to a purchase price of £177,000.
 Once purchase costs, refurbishment expenditure, sales costs and deferred tax on capital gain have been accounted for, the net proceeds of sale will be £360,000.
 This represents a net capital gain of £133,000, being 58% against the gross cost of the property including refurbishment on an ungeared basis and a 95% return on equity against the initial geared investment price paid by new listing investors.

-If shareholders vote for the sale (with a majority of at least 75%), the proceeds of sale will be used to partially repay the mortgage, reducing it from £1,367,000 to £1,037,000, with £30,000 retained as a provision within the SPV.
+The proceeds of sale will be used to partially repay the mortgage, reducing it from £1,367,000 to £1,037,000, with £30,000 retained as a provision within the SPV.
 While the house represented 6.6% of the acquisition cost, its sale enables us to reduce the mortgage by 24%, increasing the value of the remaining equity from £1,623,000 to 1,725,000, without applying any increase to the investment value of the remaining units and in spite of our holding reducing by 1 unit.

 Golden Hill Fort is in the process of being revalued as part of our regular 6-monthly cycle, with the results due to be published on 7 October.
 We would expect the surveyor to consider the substantial uplift achieved on the sale of this property in their assessment of the investment value of the other units we hold.